thomascpowell/lang/README.md

 ## Features
 - Minimal syntax with a functional paradigm
 - Reasonably helpful error messages
-- Doesn't run yet, probably still better than using Python
+- Not finished, probably still better than using Python

 ## Project Status
 - Lexer: Complete